Thesis finishing phase bachelor’s 5 cr./master’s 10 cr.

 Theses are public documents, and Lapland UAS recommends that you save your thesis in the open collection in Theseus.
 You can link your open-access thesis directly to your CV or personal portfolio.

-4. Please notice that it may take 2-3 days for your library to publish your thesis, on rush hours about a week.
-Contacts: theseus@ulapland.fi
+Please note that it may take 2–3 days for your library to publish your thesis, during busy periods (spring/Christmas) up to a week.
+Contact: theseus@ulapland.fi

 Other publishing channels